Date: Monday 30 June 2025

 Charles Sturt University

-Neil has been in the Retention Team for the past 5 years.
-As part of the Team Neil has been seeking to understand and research student transition and success at Charles Sturt, simultaneously developing and implementing practical interventions to improve student outcomes.
+Neil has been seeking to understand and research student transition and success at Charles Sturt for the past 5 years.
+He is currently undertaking a PhD in student success while developing and implementing practical interventions to improve student outcomes.

 Dr Noelia Roman